rwoll/CS051Proposal/README.md

 ## The Proposal

-An experimental CS051 Lab Section for Fall 2015, with the end goal of adoption throughout all sections, that will integrate GitHub and EGit to promote sustainable and easily-revisable code production that will benefit students, TAs, and professors.
+Create and run an experimental CS051 Lab Section for Fall 2015, with the end goal of adoption throughout all CS051 lab sections, that will integrate GitHub and EGit to promote sustainable and easily-revisable code production that will benefit students, TAs, and professors.

 Students will learn an industry standard versioning tool that promotes incremental development and provides low-risk experimentation for more